DarkGhostHunter/Laralerts/README.md

 ## Testing

-To test any alerts after a response, you can use `Alert::fake()`, which returns an Alert Bag that you can use to assert alerts.

-The fake bag will hold a copy of all the alerts generated, which allows for some convenient assertion methods.
+To test if alerts were generated, you can use `Alert::fake()`, which works like any other faked services.
+It returns a fake Alert Bag that holds a copy of all alerts generated, which exposes some convenient assertion methods.

 ```php
 use \DarkGhostHunter\Laralerts\Facades\Alert;